fastify/fastify-static/README.md

 Default: `false`

-Try to send the brotli encoded asset first (when supported within the `Accept-Encoding` headers), retry for gzip, then the fall back to the original `pathname`.
-You may choose to skip compression for smaller files that don't benefit from it.
+Try to send the brotli encoded asset first (when supported within the `Accept-Encoding` headers), retry for gzip, and then fall back to the original `pathname`.
+You may choose to skip compression for smaller files that do not benefit from it.

 Assume this structure with the compressed asset as a sibling of the un-compressed counterpart: